emily-tsai11/Cornell_CM_Production_Scripts/README.md

 ## IBERTpy Plotting Script
 ### Overview
+`mcu_tools` submodule contains automate scripts in the shell directory to create a weekly-report directory in `/nfs/cms/hw/apollo/` and run C2C eyescans on any apollo blades.
+We note that currently a one-by-one eyescan and parallel eyescans are enable.
+The exception is that on apollo09 only three* out of four c2c links are working.
 ### Requirements
 - **Python 3+**
 - **fpdf** (the package used to make a pdf file from converting a csv file of a Vivado eyescan.
 For instruction on how to install it, please follow https://github.com/reingart/pyfpdf)